Church sonata in C

 The autograph score of the Church sonata in C, KV 329 bears no date, but it was written on paper of the same type as the Mass in C, KV 317, known as the Coronation Mass.
 Therefore, it seems likely that this festive sonata movement with trumpets, timpani, and an obbligato organ part that Mozart would have played himself was first performed on Easter Sunday (April 4), 1779.

-In Salzburg, until 1783, it was customary during Mass at the Cathedral to perform an instrumental piece after the Old Testament reading and before the Epistle reading, in place of a choral gradual.
-These so-called *Epistle Sonatas* were performed with orchestra in Mozart’s time, although many are scored only for two violins and basso continuo.
-The original parts for Mozart’s Epistle Sonatas were lost in the 19th century, but performance materials for similar compositions from the early 18th century typically include four or five bass instrument parts (cello, violone, and bassoon) and often two organ parts.
-While Salzburg church sonatas from the early 18th century were often multi-movement works, Mozart cultivated a single-movement type, almost always in *Allegro* tempo and often with an obbligato organ.
-Mozart’s church sonatas can only rarely be definitively linked to specific Mass compositions.
+Up until 1783, it was customary in the Roman Catholic liturgy of Salzburg Cathedral to include an instrumental piece after the Old Testament reading and before the Epistle reading, instead of a gradual sung by the choir.
+These so-called Epistle Sonatas were performed with orchestra in Salzburg during Mozart’s time, although many of them are scored for only two violins and basso continuo.
+The original sets of parts of Mozart’s epistle sonatas were lost in the 19th century.
+However, performance material for such compositions from the first half of the 18th century usually contains four or five parts for bass instruments (violoncello, viola, and bassoon) and frequently two organ parts.
+While the Salzburg church sonatas from the first half of the 18th century are often multi-movement works, Mozart developed a single-movement type, almost always in Allegro and often with obbligato organ.
+Mozart’s church sonatas can only rarely be assigned to specific mass compositions.

 Autograph, 1779